unital/ultimo/docs/source/user_guide/tutorial.rst

 When writing an application you often want to do multiple things at once.
 In standard Python there are a number of ways of doing this: multiprocessing, multithreading, and asyncio (plus other, more specialized systems, such as MPI).
-In micropython there are fewer choices: multiprocessing and multithreading are either not available or are limited, so asyncio is commonly used, particularly when precise timing is not an issue.
+In Micropython there are fewer choices: multiprocessing and multithreading are either not available or are limited, so asyncio is commonly used, particularly when precise timing is not an issue.